 Since retirement he has built up a portfolio of University, Further Education, Multi Academy Trusts and Awarding Body governance roles along with NED and Trustee roles with Housing Associations, University Students' Unions and various Charities.
 Graham also covers Change Management and Facilities Management pro-bono support to Charity, voluntary and not-for-profit organisations in South-West England and South-East Wales.

-Professor Helen James OBE, Deputy Vice-Chancellor - University Trustee
+Professor Alison Honour, Deputy Vice-Chancellor - University Trustee

 Register of Trustees and Directors Interests

 - One Trustee is a 'trustee, director, or shareholder' at Marjon Students' Union.

 - One Trustee is a 'trustee, director, or shareholder' at Dartmoor MAT.

 - One Trustee is a 'trustee, director, or shareholder' at Heart MAT.